google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 <!--
 Computing W^{T}X we get 4.

-We check that 4<5, so the model predicts "no" --> Riley will not study ML.
+We check that 4<5, so the model predicts "no": Riley will not study ML.

 In general, this is how we feed input data into our model.
 If the model had already finished learning the weights and bias, then this is how we would generate our predicted targets.